Site Loader

 Flexibility for Minor Works: PD allows for essential maintenance, extensions, and alterations that enhance the functionality and comfort of your home without extensive bureaucracy.
 This can be anything from building a porch to adding a rooflight.

-Boosting the Housing Market: By simplifying the process for smaller developments, PD can contribute to a more responsive housing market, potentially addressing the shortage of suitable housing options.
+Boosting the Housing Market: By simplifying the process for smaller developments, Permitted Development Dead can contribute to a more responsive housing market, potentially addressing the shortage of suitable housing options.

 The Concerns and Criticisms of PD